 - Switch tabs to Memory and make a note of the apps at the top of the list.

 - Switch tabs to the CPU and see what’s taking up processing power.

 - Quit all the apps you don’t need by selecting them and choosing the Force Quit icon in the top-left corner.

 If closing these apps didn’t seem to make an impact on speeding up your League of Legends, try restarting your Mac first for a clean wipe of RAM usage.

 3. Repair corrupt game files

 League of Legends, like other MOBAs, is updated very frequently for new champions, items, bug fixes, or balances.
-Over time, your game files can become corrupt due to an error in processing the new files upon each update.
+Unfortunately, over time, your game files can become corrupt due to an error in processing the new files upon each update.
 Occasionally, this can lead to FPS problems and slow performance.
 Thankfully, League of Legends has a built-in repair function that will fix any corrupted files:

 - Run League of Legends.